How to Secure your Wireless NetworkEnhance your home Wi-Fi network security

 Separate your wireless from your wired network

 Another method for client insulation and securing your wireless clients' access to your network resources is by configuring your Wi-Fi in a different subnet than your wired network.
 For example, you can have your main router at 192.168.1.*, and your wireless router/ap network at 192.168.2.*.
 The configuration of this is a bit more involved, however, it can allow you to separate all your wireless clients from your wired network shares.
 Some routers make this easy, by having a "wireless insulation" mode right in the configuration menus in the web admin panel.
+Keep in mind that insulation mode may only allow your Wi-Fi clients to connect to the internet, not to each other and may not be able to access shared resources, printers, etc.

 Configure the router firewall